-4. SCOPE OF GRIEVANCE AND DEADLINE FOR FILING
+SCOPE OF GRIEVANCE AND DEADLINE FOR FILING

 Grievances involving retention, tenure, or promotion cannot be grieved until the provost has communicated their recommendation to the faculty member.
-If the recommendation of the provost is favorable for the faculty member, the faculty member forfeits the right to grieve reviews that occurred prior to the recommendation of the provost.
+If the recommendation of the provost is favorable for the faculty member, the faculty member is ineligible to grieve reviews that occurred prior to the recommendation of the provost.
 If the recommendation of the provost is unfavorable, the faculty member may include a prior review in the grievance.

-The faculty member has fourteen (14) days from the date of notification by the provost to file notice of the intent to grieve with the Chief Human Resource Officer [CHRO].
+The faculty member has fourteen (14) days from the date of notification by the provost to file notice of the intent to grieve with the CHRO.
 The faculty member will then have an additional twenty (20) days to file the Statement of Grievance.

 All other grievances must be filed within thirty (30) days of the incident giving rise to the dispute.
-Unless specified otherwise, reference to days refers to calendar days.

-a.
-EXTENSION OF DEADLINES

 The deadlines referred to in this policy may be extended, for good cause, by the Chair of the Grievance Hearing Board or designee, upon written notice to all parties.

-5. GRIEVANCE HEARING BOARD
+GRIEVANCE HEARING COMMITTEE

+Grievance Hearing Committee Members

+The Grievance Hearing Committee shall be comprised of the following members:

+Grievance Hearing Board Chair

+Three Grievance Hearing Board members (as detailed in section V.C below)

+External Hearing Officer (where appointed pursuant to section V.D below)

+Grievance Hearing Board Chair

+The Grievance Hearing Board Chair will be appointed to a three (3) year term by the Chair of Faculty Senate from among the tenured faculty.

+The Chair or designee will preside at the pre-hearing conference and hearing and will make all decisions regarding evidentiary and procedural questions.
+The Chair will not vote nor render a decision on the merits of the grievance.

+Administrative support for the Chair will be provided by a representative of Human Resources appointed by the CHRO.

+Grievance Hearing Board

+A Grievance Hearing Board will be appointed for each grievance, with the term to last only for the duration of the specific grievance for which they are convened.

-A Grievance Hearing Board will be appointed for each grievance and will be comprised of tenured faculty appointed as follows:
+The Grievance Hearing Board will be comprised of tenured faculty appointed as follows:

-Two faculty members appointed by the Chair of Faculty Senate;
+Two tenured faculty members appointed by the Chair of Faculty Senate;

-One faculty member appointed by the provost.
+One tenured faculty member appointed by the provost.